akbartus/Interactive-3D-Story-Creator/README.md

 # Interactive-3D-Story-Creator

 ### Some tasks to be addressed next:
-- Add description to the project on GitHub mentioning that is being built within Reynolds Journalism Institute Fellowship.
+- Add description to the project on GitHub mentioning that is being built within Reynolds Journalism Institute Fellowship (depends on support).
 - Add options for scrolling text like color, font, size.
 - Explore NYT R&D ThreeBird in house scrolytelling app based on images provided (it is not open-source but can give some ideas about the features I can integrate further)
 - Implement ability to load/import a spreadsheet containing text, frame number, and duration for how long the scrollable text remains visible in frames.
 This feature will help save time rather than writing/pasting in the editor.
 Journalists will be able to load their text instantly.